Technologicat/unpythonic/README.md

 For many examples, see the unit tests located in [unpythonic/test/](unpythonic/test/), the docstrings of the individual features, and this README.

-*This README doubles as the API reference, but occasionally, may be out of date at places.
-In case of conflicts in documentation, believe the unit tests first.
-Docstrings and this README should reflect them.*
+*This README doubles as the API reference, but despite maintenance on a best-effort basis, may occasionally be out of date at places.
+In case of conflicts in documentation, believe the unit tests first; specifically the code, not necessarily the comments.
+Everything else (comments, docstrings and this README) should agree with the unit tests.
+So if something fails to work as advertised, check what the tests say - and optionally file an issue on GitHub so that the documentation can be fixed.*

  - [**Bindings**](#bindings)
    - [Local bindings in an expression: ``let``, ``letrec``](#local-bindings-in-an-expression-let-letrec)